Hydrogenosome: Description

 Hydrogenosomes are organelles that are speculated to have evolved from mitochondria to provide a different mechanism for anaerobic ATP synthesis utilizing pyruvate.
 The reaction results in the production of molecular hydrogen, from which the organelle receives its name.

 Hydrogenosomes range from 0.5-2 micrometers and are bound by a double membrane.
-They are most often dumbell-shaped and found in large complexes of stacked hydrogenosomes.
+They are most often dumbbell-shaped and found in large complexes of stacked hydrogenosomes.
 These stacks range from 4 or 5 (called juvenile complexes) to 20 or more hydrogenosomes.

 In most cases, hydrogenosomes are genomeless, as a majority of the mitochondrial genome was transferred to the nucleus; because of this, all hydrogenosomal proteins are imported to the organelle.
-However, a hydrogenosomal genome has been detected in the cockroach ciliate Nyctotherus ovalis, and the stramenopile Blastocystis.
+However, a hydrogenosomal genome recognizably similar to mtDNA has been detected in the cockroach ciliate Nyctotherus ovalis and the stramenopile Blastocystis.

 Due to the fact that many organisms have evolved to fit their anaerobic environments, a multitude of organisms have independently evolved hydrogenosomes or structures with similar functions.
-The similarity between Nyctotherus and Blastocystis, which are only distantly related, is believed to be the result of convergent evolution, and calls into question whether there is a clear-cut distinction between mitochondria, hydrogenosomes, and mitosomes (another kind of degenerate mitochondria).
+The similarity between Nyctotherus and Blastocystis, which are only distantly related, is believed to be the result of convergent evolution, and calls into question whether there is a clear-cut distinction between mitochondria, hydrogenosomes, and mitosomes (another kind of degenerate mitochondria, one that has lost all ATP production and only retains the ability to make iron-sulfur clusters).

+The evolution of hydrogenosome from mitochondria requires the acquisition of a hydrogenase followed by some loss of oxygenic metabolic function.
+In most known hydrogenosomes the reductive step has been quite complete, leaving behind fairly minimal systems.
+However, in a group of cilates where at least 4 independent events have happened among anaerobic descendants, the FeFe-hydrogenase had been acquired in their aerobic common ancestor.

+Organisms with hydrogensomes

+Hydrogenosomes are present in different organisms across three kingdoms such as Protista, Fungi and Animalia.
+This span could only have occurred from convergent evolution of hydrogenosomes from mitochondria to fit an anaerobic environment.